CAREER AS A SK CONSERVATION OFFICER

 In Saskatchewan, there are 44 staffed field offices within 7 compliance areas.
 Each area is managed by 1 Inspector.
 Within those 44 field offices, 19 Sergeants supervise the 94 Conservation Officers who patrol all corners of the Province.
-Assisting all of these officers is a K9 unit, a Special Investigations Unit, and a Training and Education Unit.
+Assisting all of these officers is a K9 unit, consisting of 3 K9 handlers, a Special Investigations Unit, and a Training and Education Unit.

 Today’s Conservation Officers are well educated.
 A two year diploma in a resource based law enforcement program from a recognized post-secondary institution is the standard minimum, with many of our officers having a four year degree.
 Candidates must then undergo a rigorous screening process to gain employment – applicants must pass